HiveTalk/hivetalksfu/README.md

 <br/>

--   Before running MiroTalk SFU, ensure you have `Node.js` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed.
+-   Before running HiveTalk SFU, ensure you have `Node.js` and all [requirements](https://mediasoup.org/documentation/v3/mediasoup/installation/#requirements) installed.
 This project has been tested with Node version [18.X](https://nodejs.org/en/download).

 -   Requirements install example for `Ubuntu 24.04 LTS`